 - Poor: Over 500 milliseconds

-Poor INP is particularly common on JavaScript-heavy pages and ecommerce stores
+Poor INP is particularly common on JavaScript-heavy pages and ecommerce stores with complex product filtering.

 How to Find Your INP Score